EZ-Robotics/EZ-Template/README.md

 # EZ-Template
 Simple PROS template that handles drive base functions for VEX robots.

-This is mainly for personal use to make my life easier when programming new robots, and decided to make it public.

 [Autonomous routines that used EZ-Template](https://photos.app.goo.gl/yRwuvmq7hDoM4f6EA)

 ## Features